ADVENTURES AROUND THE WORLD© Christopher Earls Brennen

 Approaching Cathedral Gorge In Cathedral Gorge

-To access the Cathedral Gorge and Piccaninny Creek trailhead, turn right at the fork just beyond the Visitor's Centre (17o25.14'S 128o17.94'E) and drive 26km around the southern end of the Bungle Bungles to the end of the road at the trailhead (17o29.34'S 128o22.50'E).
+To access the Cathedral Gorge and Piccaninny Creek trailhead, turn right at the fork just beyond the Visitor's Center at -17.42586oS 128.30469oE and drive 26km around the southern end of the Bungle Bungles to the end of the road at the trailhead (-17.48948oS 128.37503oE).
 The trails from here are all well described on the display boards.
 We recommend the Cathedral Gorge hike with an optional branch hike to the Piccaninny Creek Lookout.
 For the Cathedral Gorge follow the marked trail with an uneven surface down a dry creek bed exposed to the sun before forking left where the Piccaninny Creek forks right.
 You pass some of the marvellous sandstone domes as you enter the gorge and gain some welcome shade from the desert sun.
-The spectacular, red-walled sandstone gorge narrows and the trail negotiates some steep but short steps before culminating in an awesome, natural amphitheatre with a permanent pool at 17o28.80'S 128o22.38'E. The distance from the trailhead to the amphitheater is about 1km and the one-way hike takes about 25min.
+The spectacular, red-walled sandstone gorge narrows and the trail negotiates some steep but short steps before culminating in an awesome, natural amphitheatre with a permanent pool.
+The distance from the trailhead to the amphitheater is about 1km and the one-way hike takes about 25min.

 Echidna Chasm Hike

-To access the Echidna Chasm, turn left at the fork just beyond the Visitor's Centre (17o25.14'S 128o17.94'E) and drive 19km to the northern end of the Bungle Bungles and the Echidna Chasm trailhead at 17o19.38'S 128o24.72'E. The trail from there into the Chasm is well marked but hot and exposed along a very uneven, stony, dry creek bed.
+To access the Echidna Chasm, turn left at the fork just beyond the Visitor's Center and drive 19km to the northern end of the Bungle Bungles and the Echidna Chasm trailhead at -17.32299oS 128.41206oE.
+From the trailhead look up at the cliff that towers over you and you will see the ``scratches'' that the aboriginals attributed to a giant Echidna and led to the name of the Chasm.
+The trail from there into the Chasm is well marked but hot and exposed along a very uneven, stony, dry creek bed.
 Because of the heat the hike is best in the early morning or late afternoon.
 The last 100m in the narrow, 1m wide, 180m deep chasm requires scrambling over boulders and climbing ladders.
-It takes about 25min to hike the roughly 0.7km distance to the end of the chasm at 17o19.80'S 128o24.96'E.
+It takes about 25min to hike the roughly 0.7km distance to the end of the chasm.

 Echidna Chasm Echidna Chasm

-The local helicopter tours are based at the Bellburn Airstrip about 17km south of the Visitor Center (17o25.14'S 128o17.94'E).
-There HeliSpirit offer a choice of three helicopter tours of the Bungle Bungles as shown in the attached map.
-The choices are a 18min, a 30min and a 42min tours.
+The local helicopter tours are based at the Bellburn Airstrip about 17km south of the Visitor Center at -17.53798oS 128.30581.
+There HeliSpirit offers a choice of three helicopter tours of the Bungle Bungles as shown in the attached map.
+The choices are a 18min, a 30min and a 42min version.

 Helicopter route (green, 30min tour) Take off!

-We selected the 30min tour which gave a comprehensive tour of the main features of the Bungle Bungles.
-Not only do you gain a different perspective on the dome structures but you also get to see an overview of the deep gorges eroded into the Purnululu plateau, many of which are inaccessible to the hiker because they are private to the local aborigines who secrete the reamins of their dead in many of the crevices and caves in the gorges.
+We selected the 30min tour which gave a comprehensive overview of the main features of the Bungle Bungles.
+Not only do you gain a different perspective on the dome structures but you also get an overview of the deep gorges eroded into the Purnululu plateau, many of which are inaccessible to the hiker because they are private to the local aboriginals who secrete the remains of their dead in many of the crevices and caves in the gorges.
 The doors of the helicopters have been removed to enhance the view but this means the flights are not for the faint of heart.
-But the views are truly spectacular and the pilot provides a running commentary during the flight.
+However, the views are truly spectacular and the pilot provides a running commentary during the flight.

 Bungle Bungles from the air